Updated: Jun 5

 European Starlings are not going anywhere!

-You read that correctly, I just quoted myself.
+You read that correctly; I just quoted myself.
 And you can take my quote to the bank and invest it in a high-risk fund.
-It is also a strong truth.
-It would be financially irresponsible and likely impossible, to try and eliminate European Starlings from the North American landscape.
-It would take an effort on par to wiping out the Carolina Parakeet or the Passenger Pigeon.
+It is a strong truth.
+It would be financially irresponsible and likely impossible to eliminate European Starlings from the North American landscape.
+It would take an effort on par with wiping out the Carolina Parakeet or the Passenger Pigeon.
 Should it be considered?
+Flock no. Take that hate and direct it into something far more useful.

 An Establishment of European Starlings